Jamie Kellner: WB Television Network

-Head of Turner Broadcasting System
+Turner Broadcasting System

-Kellner was made head of Turner Broadcasting System in 2000.
+Kellner was made head of Turner Broadcasting System in 2000, officially succeeding Ted Turner in March 2001.
 He was ultimately the one who made the decision to cancel World Championship Wrestling (WCW) programming on Turner's networks in 2001.
-The once-powerful WCW was the largest wrestling promotion in the world popularity-wise in the mid-1990s, besting its rival World Wrestling Federation (WWF, now known as the WWE) head-to-head on Monday nights for 83 consecutive weeks.
-By 2001, it was declining, and lost roughly $60 million the previous year.
-A combination of resurgent competition from WWF, as well as many bad booking and financial decisions had all but killed WCW's fanbase and profitability.
-With WCW no longer being financially viable, and AOL Time Warner wanting nothing to do with the product further (desiring to move in a different direction), Kellner canceled all WCW programming on TBS and TNT.
-This left WCW without a television contract, and hastened its eventual purchase of assets by WWF chairman Vince McMahon.
+The once-powerful WCW was the largest wrestling promotion in the world popularity-wise in the mid-1990s, beating its rival, the World Wrestling Federation (WWF, now known as WWE) head-to-head on Monday nights for 83 consecutive weeks from 1996 to 1998.
+By 2001, it was declining, and lost roughly $60 million in 2000.
+With WCW no longer being profitable, and AOL Time Warner (WCW's parent company) wanting nothing to do with WCW further (desiring to move in a different direction), Kellner canceled all WCW programming on TBS and TNT.
+This left WCW without a television contract, and hastened the eventual sale of its assets to World Wrestling Federation Entertainment.

-In the book The Death of WCW by Bryan Alvarez and RD Reynolds, Kellner is listed as the official "killer" of WCW, insofar as he made the official call to remove it from Turner Networks.
-In the book NITRO: The Incredible Rise and Inevitable Collapse of Ted Turner's WCW by Guy Evans, it is said that a key condition in WCW's purchase deal with Fusient Media Ventures was that Fusient wanted control over time slots on TNT and TBS networks, regardless of whether these slots would show WCW programming or not.
+In the book The Death of WCW by Bryan Alvarez and RD Reynolds, Kellner was listed as the official "killer" of WCW, insofar as he made the official call to remove it from the Turner networks.
+In the book NITRO: The Incredible Rise and Inevitable Collapse of Ted Turner's WCW by Guy Evans, it is said that a key condition in WCW's purchase deal with Fusient Media Ventures was that Fusient wanted control over time slots on TNT and TBS, regardless of whether these slots would show WCW programming or not.
 This influenced Kellner's decision to ultimately cancel WCW programming.
 WCW's losses were then written-off via purchase accounting; according to Evans: "in the post-merger environment, the new conglomerate was able to 'write down' money losing operations, essentially eliminating those losses because of their irrelevancy moving forward."

 Personal life

-Kellner and his wife, Julie, have one child, and he also has a daughter from his previous marriage.
+Kellner and his wife, Julie, had one child, and he also had a daughter from his previous marriage.
+Kellner died from cancer on June 21, 2024, in Montecito, California, at the age of 77.